rkriger98/corona_management_system/README.md

 ## How to Use
 To use this program, follow the steps below:
 1. Open your terminal and run the following command to start the server:

-'''bash
-flask run
-'''
+'flask run'

 2. Connect to the server from Postman using the following commands:
 **To see the patients in the database:**
--Choose the GET option with the following URL: http://127.0.0.1:5000 -Choose the JSON format
+- Choose the GET option with the following URL: http://127.0.0.1:5000
+- Choose the JSON format
--Click on SEND
+- Click on SEND
--Click on body
+- Click on body
 ![image](https://github.com/rkriger98/corona_management_system/assets/73111633/73ac7e95-05e9-4c38-8bb1-d45ceb681caa)

 **To add a patient to the database:**
--Choose the POST option with the following URL: http://127.0.0.1:5000/add_patient -Insert the following patient details in the body:
+- Choose the POST option with the following URL: http://127.0.0.1:5000/add_patient
-'''bash
+- Insert the following patient details in the body:
+'
 {
     "patient_id": "345678908",
     "first_name": "Maya",